rsfis/RIAN-MICROCOMPUTER/JOURNAL.md

 The biggest challenge here was that the ESP32 doesn't have that many GPIO pins, so I couldn't just dedicate one pin per key.
 I organized the keys in a matrix — the same idea used in screens, where every pixel has an X and Y position.
 Each key has its own column and row, and when both are activated at the same time, the firmware knows which key was pressed.
 This way I use way fewer pins.
 I placed the components based on my protoboard layout and routed the tracks manually.
 I actually drew the schematic after finishing the PCB, copying from the tracks I had already placed — not the usual order, but it worked.

+Unfortunately, I had to remake the traces because I wasn't understanding how it worked (I didn't understand networks, and neither I do now).

 So, basically this PCB have the push buttons and the pin header connector, which is a lot of pins to connect the keyboard over the main pcb.

 ![Captura de tela 2026-01-24 215701](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6OTA0NzMsInB1ciI6ImJsb2JfaWQifX0=--4cadd019df3daf6a296604d1bb966342517b0124/Captura%20de%20tela%202026-01-24%20215701.png)